mysociety/fixmystreet/running/admin_manual.md

 The FixMyStreet platform is under constant development.
 This means that new features and improvements are made from time to time: we announce new releases (which have version numbers) on the [code.fixmystreet.com blog](/blog), and on the mailing list (see [more about staying in touch](/community)).

-Updating is a technical activity, so ask your developer to do this for you.
+Updating is a technical activity, and you'll need to log into the server's "command shell" to do it -- so ask your developer to do this for you if you're not confident.

-If you've installed FixMyStreet as a git repository cloned from [github.com/mysociety/fixmystreet](http://github.com/mysociety/fixmystreet) your developer should find it easy to update.
+If you've installed FixMyStreet as a git repository cloned from [github.com/mysociety/fixmystreet](http://github.com/mysociety/fixmystreet) -- which will be the case if you've followed our installation instructions -- your developer should find it easy to update.
 Make sure they know that sometimes these updates do require changes to the database schema too (look for new migration files in the `db` directory).
+Always check the version release notes (for example, on the blog) because we'll mention such things there.

 ## And finally...

 We wish you all the best with your FixMyStreet problem reporting site.
-If you're running an installation outside the UK and have any questions, don’t hesitate to email international@mysociety.org and we’ll get back to you as soon as possible with an answer.
+If you're running an installation outside the UK and have any questions, don't hesitate to email international@mysociety.org and we'll get back to you as soon as possible with an answer.